 “Remarkable,” Dr. Anvil said.

-A-Ninetales sat in the room, having carried Aleph to the hospital that examined him a week ago.
+A-Ninetales sat in the room, having carried Aleph to the hospital that examined him three days ago.
 While it would be a week-long journey for a normal-sized person, for a size-shifting Ninetales it was only a few hours.
 He leaned against the door even as Aleph, with his flat tongue sticking out, lay flat on the bed.

 “In all of my years, I never seen the F-0X disease defeated by another fox, even if that fox is, in fact, a Pokémon,” Dr. Anvil said, leaning back.
 “And what you described after Aleph changed back, his brief time as a werewolf-like entity, I didn’t believe that it was possible.”